Tech related issues and stories

 1998-06-15 Luxembourg.
 Started a new job and created a new team.

-IT supplied drive space and we dutifully wrote source code and filled it.
+IT supplied drive space and we dutifully wrote source code and saved it to our drive.

 Two years later IT came to me and explained there had been a drive failure and they